Avicado21/CS1632_Spring2026/exercises/3/README.md

 1. Please install the [Playwright Test for VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).

-1. Please install Playwright.
+1. Please install Playwright after opening the folder in VSCode.
 You dan either in VSCode go to View > Command Palette > Test: Install Playwright, or you can execute the following commandline on your shell:

    ```
    npm init playwright@latest --yes "--" . '--quiet' '--browser=chromium' '--browser=firefox' '--browser=webkit' '--gha'